Plan a Household Move to France

 Documents you need for personal goods

-• Passport or photo ID matching the name on your customs form
+• Passport or national ID matching the consignee and customs paperwork

 Sanitary checks and delays